The Student Accounts Office at King’s is part of the Bursar’s Office.

-Full tuition fees and, if applicable, residence costs must be paid in full on or before the term tuition and fee due date specified to avoid late fees and interest charges.
+Full fees and, if applicable, residence costs must be paid in full on or before the term fee due date specified to avoid late fees and interest charges.
 Refer to section “J. Delinquent Accounts” for more details.

 The following regulations apply to the payment of academic fees.
 For further information on regulations regarding withdrawal of registration, please refer to “I. Course Changes, Refunds and Withdrawals”.